Curse of the Crimson Altar

-Curse of the Crimson Altar (also called The Crimson Altar; released in the United States as The Crimson Cult) is a 1968 British horror film directed by Vernon Sewell and starring Christopher Lee, Boris Karloff, Barbara Steele and Mark Eden.
+Curse of the Crimson Altar (also called The Crimson Altar; released in the United States as The Crimson Cult) is a 1968 British horror film directed by Vernon Sewell and starring Christopher Lee, Boris Karloff, Barbara Steele, Virginia Wetherell and Mark Eden.
 The film was produced by Louis M. Heyward for Tigon British Film Productions.
 The screenplay, by Doctor Who writers Mervyn Haisman and Henry Lincoln, was based loosely (uncredited) on the short story "The Dreams in the Witch House" by H. P. Lovecraft.
 This film also featured the final British film appearance of Karloff.

 Plot

 Antiques dealer Robert Manning searches for his brother, who was last known to have visited the remote house of Craxted Lodge at Greymarsh, their family's ancestral town.
 Arriving at night, he finds a party is in progress, and he is invited to stay by Eve, the niece of the owner of the house.
 His sleep is restless and strange dreams of ritual sacrifice disturb him.
 Enquiring about his brother, Peter, he is assured by the house owner, Morley, that the man is not there.
 Manning's suspicions are aroused by nightmarish hallucinations.
 Occult expert Professor Marsh informs Manning about a witchcraft cult led by Morley's ancestor, Lavinia.
 With the vicar's help the cult is discovered to still be active.
-In an effort to kill both Robert and Eve, the modern and righteous descendant of Lavinia, Morley sets fire to Craxted Lodge but is trapped on the roof.
-He is actually the head of the cult, the ancestral witch Lavinia, who, laughing at the bystanders, is consumed in the flames.
+In an effort to kill Robert and Eve (a descendant of Lavinia), Morley, the secret co-head of the cult, sets fire to Craxted Lodge.
+He and Lavinia are trapped on the roof.
+As Lavinia laughs at the bystanders, she and Morley are consumed in the flames.